awsdocs/iam-user-guide/doc_source/console_search.md

 **To search for items in the IAM console**

+1. Follow the sign\-in procedure appropriate to your user type as described in the topic [How to sign in to AWS](https://docs.aws.amazon.com/signin/latest/userguide/how-to-sign-in.html) in the *AWS Sign\-In User Guide*\.

-1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.
+1. On the **Console Home** page, select the IAM service\.

 1. In the navigation pane, choose **Search**\.